Skip to content

 blue.images = ['ghost-blue', 'ghost-blue2', 'ghost-blue3', 'ghost-blue4', 'ghost-blue5']

-Moving the ghosts
+Step 6: Moving the ghosts

 It looks like there is only a single ghost on the screen because they are all on top of each other and there is no code that does movement for the ghosts yet.
 The technique used for moving the ghosts is exactly the same as that for Muncher.
-We modify the ghosts position by its vx and vy properties based on the elaspsed time since the ghost was last moved.
+We modify the ghosts position by its vx and vy properties based on the elapsed time since the ghost was last moved.

 def ghost_move(ghost, dt):